phpfunk/phpfunk.github.com/about/readme.md

 - I will **ALWAYS** encourage you to give feedback to your peers.

 ### Communication Channels
-- You need an immediate answer: Call Me
+- You have an emergency or immediate answer: Call Me
 - You need an answer sometime today: Slack Me
 - You need an answer sometime this week: Email Me